Skip to main content

 AI is now expected in many fintech workflows, but use it first where it improves a real review step, queue, or fraud control you already run.
 The risk is not just a wrong output.
 It is an unreviewable decision with no owner, override, or audit trail.
 Ask for one approved case, one false positive, and one manual override with logs, timestamps, and named ownership.

 Start with your real corridor, customer type, and fallback path, not the demo path.
 Stablecoins may help in specific flows, but cross-border friction can remain because AML and KYC expectations differ by jurisdiction, and stablecoins do not remove all operating friction.
-For programs involving permitted payment stablecoin issuers, confirm AML program ownership, then require the vendor to map your program to Add current requirement after verification for each jurisdiction and show written ownership for monitoring, screening, returns, and outages.
+For programs involving permitted payment stablecoin issuers, confirm AML program ownership, then treat each jurisdiction's requirements as pending until they are verified against current regulatory, vendor, and program records before use.
+Require written ownership for monitoring, screening, returns, and outages.

 Assume Open Banking support is table stakes, then evaluate scope, ownership, auditable evidence, and fallback path.
 A polished dashboard does not offset weak reconciliation, vague escalation, or unproven exception handling.
 Request a signed scope exhibit, a support ownership document, and sample evidence from one normal flow and one exception flow.